-The TECI Lab admission cycle will has begun for a Fall 2022 start (September).
+The TECI Lab admission cycle has begun for Fall 2023 (September).
 Positions are highly competitive based on academic fit, course grades (accepted students typically have a GPA above 3.8/4), peer-reviewed publications, prior research or design experience and the quality of the institutions of your previous degrees.
 If you meet these requirements we welcome your inquiry!
 Please do not inquire if this is not the case.

-Masters applicants (2 year program) We are looking for 3-4 new Masters students.
+Masters applicants (2-year program) We are looking for 1-2 new Masters students.
 We will have a research-based option (research thesis) and a project-based option for 2023.
 You have a recent bachelor’s degree from fields including computer science, computer engineering, human-computer interaction, cognitive systems, cognitive science, neuroscience, child psychology, learning sciences, educational technology, interaction design, UX design, graphical design, industrial design and/or sound design and an upper-division GPA above 3.75/4.
 Co-authoring one or more peer-reviewed papers based on research and/or design and/or programming contributions to research projects is beneficial.
 Positions are open to international students.

 PhD applicants (3-4 year program).
-We are looking for 2 new PhD students.
-You have completed a research-oriented Masters degree or a design-oriented Masters degree with evidence of empirical research experience in one of Dr. Antle’s research areas and have a GPA above 3.75/4.
-You have published one or more peer reviewed papers as lead author or leading co-author in high quality venues (e.g. ACM, IEEE, Q1 journals in HCI or related fields).
+We are looking for 1-2 new PhD students.
+You have completed a research-oriented master’s degree or a design-oriented master’s degree with evidence of empirical research experience in one of Dr. Antle’s research areas and have a GPA above 3.75/4.
+You have published one or more peer-reviewed papers as lead author or leading co-author in high-quality venues (e.g. ACM, IEEE, Q1 journals in HCI or related fields).
 Background can be from HCI, graphic/industrial/interaction/intervention design, psychology, cognitive science, learning sciences, neuroscience, mental health studies, digital media/arts, computer engineering or computer science.
 Your research interests align with Dr. Antle’s areas of expertise.
 Positions are available for Canadian candidates.